-This long-range capital financing plan provides information to begin policy discussions regarding long-term capital needs and the strategies that can address these needs.
-Over time, as all assets are inventoried and condition assessments are completed, the costs of repair versus replacement will be refined, however the larger policy discussions of funding priorities will not change.
-Over the next few years, the District, Maryland and Virginia, will need to address funding for Metro, which serves as an important economic engine for the Washington Metropolitan region.
-Public-private partnerships will need to be prudently pursued for those projects which are most cost-effective.
-Finally, over the next several years, funding from federal sources, reallocation of District resources, and/or new revenue sources need to be directed to paygo funding to fully address the needed infrastructure, including maintenance of existing District assets.
+This long-range capital financing plan provides information that can inform policy discussions regarding long-term capital needs and the strategies to address these needs.
+The District has taken a leadership role in the region by responsibly funding its portion of the new, dedicated funding for Metro, which is an important economic engine for the Washington Metropolitan region.
+This act alone has effectively solved a significant portion of the capital funding gap previously identified in the 2017 report.
+In addition to the agreed upon funding for Metro, public-private partnerships should also be prudently pursued for those projects where cost-effective.
+Finally, over the next several years, funding from federal sources, reallocation of District resources, and/or new revenue sources need to be directed to paygo funding to fully address needed infrastructure, including maintenance of existing District assets.
 This would place the District in an enviable position compared to other cities and states in addressing long-term infrastructure needs that are a challenge throughout the country.